NavaneethKrishnan20/Microsoft-Store-Product-Review-using-EDA/README.md

 # Microsoft Store Product Review

 This project deals with product sales, customer rating for each category available in microsoft store app

-Microsoft Windows Store App using Exploratory Data Analysis
+Microsoft Windows Store Apps Insights using Exploratory Data Analysis (EDA)

 •	Aim: To provide insights about the various apps available in Microsoft Store.